Table of Contents

 Tracker -->|Image Frame + Tracked Pose| Renderer

-The flow includes the following modules.
+The process includes the following modules.

 Module Function

-Rendering on mobile devices
+Rendering on mobile phones

-Rendering the camera image
+Rendering camera images

 camera image